• Skip to primary navigation

 Instructions

-• In a large bowl, mix the dry ingredients: flour, oats with bran, baking powder and salt.
-Add the raisins and apple and coat in the flour.
+• In a large bowl, mix the dry ingredients: flour, oats, oat bran, baking powder and soda, sugar and salt.
+Add the raisins, dates and coat in the flour.

-• In another smaller bowl, beat the egg with the milk, melted butter and sugar.
-Mix together then add to the dry flour ingredients, stirring well until the batter is smooth (this prevents lumps).
+• In another smaller bowl, beat the egg with the milk.
+Add to the dry flour ingredients.
+Add the melted butter and grated apple and stir just until mixed together and the batter is smooth.

 • Spoon the mixture into paper cases inserted in muffin tins (or directly into buttered moulds or non-stick muffin moulds).
-Fill ¾ of the way up.
+Fill at least ¾ of the way up.

-• Sprinkle with a few porridge oats and bake in the oven for 15-20 minutes.
+• Sprinkle with a few porridge oats (optional) and bake in the oven for 15-20 minutes.

-• Leave to cool completely for about 10 minutes before taking out of the tin.
+• Leave to cool for about 10 minutes before taking out of the tin.

 Notes

-Festive Version: Add gingerbread spice to make them into Gingerbread Apple Muffins!
+Holiday Version: Add a teaspoon of cinnamon or gingerbread spice to make them into Gingerbread Apple Muffins.

 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.